 Ask anybody who flies out of Oregon's Aurora State Airport (KUAO) on a regular basis, and they'll probably tell you one thing they love it.
 Aurora State is the third-busiest airport in Oregon, just behind Portland International and Portland-Hillsboro.
-But unlike those two, it is a non-towered facility.
-That's right aviators love Aurora because it's just one visual sweep of the pattern, a departure call on the CTAF, and a mile of runway for a smooth climb-out.
+After several decades as a non-towered field, an FAA control tower opened in 2015.
+The tower makes getting in the air a breeze — just provide the controllers with your info, and before long you'll be assigned a mile of runway for a smooth climb-out.

 For the seasoned pilot, Aurora is a great jumping-off point that's within easy reach of the Portland metropolitan area, the scenic Cascade Mountains, the popular Oregon Coast, and the vast Willamette Valley to the south.
 For students, that big runway means they have lots of room to practice those first awkward takeoff rolls and just as much surface to negotiate a few unwieldy landings (not that they don't happen to all of us from time to time).